 Clematis virginiana (Virgin's bower)

-SIZE AND POT INFORMATION: More details coming in May type: vine sun needs: full sun, part sun/part shade, shade water needs: Average to moist soil. height: 9' plant spacing: 3' distance bloom time: July, August, September bloom color: white
+SIZE: 2 quart pot type: vine sun needs: full sun, part sun/part shade, shade water needs: Average to moist soil. height: 9' plant spacing: 3' distance bloom time: July, August, September bloom color: white

 salt tolerant.
 Some salt exposure should not be fatal to the plant but some leaf burning may still occur.